ND Filters and CPL Filters: Why, How, and When To Use Them

 2. What’s an ND Filter?

-I’m sure you’ve heard me tout the benefits of using an ND filter before in previous articles… like sunglasses for your camera, they give you ultimate control over the light hitting your sensor, and that means slower shutter speeds, giving you smooth motion in your clips and more color in those sunset shots.
+Like sunglasses for your camera, they give you ultimate control over the light hitting your sensor, which means slower shutter speeds, smooth motion in your clips, and more color in those sunset shots.

 How Does It Help?
 It lets less light in, so you can do longer exposure shots during the day.
 If you have taken a landscape shot before, you know that your sky is either too bright or your foreground too dark - because you’re choosing between sky and foreground on what will be properly exposed.